0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/heimdall-bor-module.md

 ### GRPC Endpoints

 The endpoints and the params are defined in the [bor/query.proto](/proto/heimdallv2/bor/query.proto) file.
-Please refer them for more information about the optional params.
+Please refer to them for more information about the optional params.

 ```bash
 grpcurl -plaintext -d '{}' localhost:9090 heimdallv2.bor.Query/GetSpanList